Faezeh Jalali

 Faezeh Jalali (born 1980) is an Indian–Iranian actress, director, writer, producer and activist.
 She is known for Slumdog Millionaire (2008), Shaitan (2011) and the play Jaal (2012).

 Personal life and education

-She is a fourth generation Iranian born to an Iranian Muslim family residing in India and grew up in Mumbai.
+She is a fourth generation Iranian born in 1980 to an Iranian Muslim family residing in India and grew up in Mumbai.
 After schooling at JB Petit High School, she attended Beloit College in Wisconsin, USA, where she studied theatre arts and also took pre-medical background classes for dental school.
-Jalali joined theatre and went on to obtain a Master of Fine Arts at the University of Tennessee and Clarence Brown Theatre at Knoxville.
+Jalali joined the theatre and went on to obtain a Master of Fine Arts at the University of Tennessee and Clarence Brown Theatre at Knoxville.

 Career

 Jalali's theatre acting performances include, Mira Nair's stage musical Monsoon Wedding, I Don’t Like It, As You Like It and other productions such as Jatinga, The Djinns of Eidgah, Thook, A Midsummer Night’s Dream, Arms and the Man, The Trestle at Popelick Creek.
 She also directed her own plays such as 07/07/07 and Shikhandi- The Story of the In-betweens, which won the Best Ensemble Cast at the Mahindra Excellence in Theatre Awards (META) 2016 and 2018 for which Jalali was also nominated for the Best Director.

 She also played roles in movies such as Slumdog Millionaire and kurbaan and was part of the Indian action-thriller television series 24.